These are the instructor’s lecture notes for a course in Trigonometry

 Positive angles are clockwise — right-hand rule.

-and lends itself to geometry.
+and lends itself nicely to geometry.

-For an angle of radian measure \(\theta\)
+I.e. for an angle of radian measure \(\theta\)

 the length of the arc subtending the angle will be \(r\theta\)